maniaplanet/documentation/maniascript/tuto/your-first-script.md

     }
 ```

 In this example, we check all the pole of the map and on each of them, we check if there is a player around it, if so we are loading the pole and if the pole is loaded, we give to the player one point and we stop the round.
-If there is no one, the pole is reseted.
+If there is no one, the pole is reset.

 ## Create and spawn an object
 If you need to use a dynamic object (a 3D object that can be catched, dropped and can interact with the players and/or the bots).